hanjos/groucho/README.md

 There are comments in the code, if that's what you're asking :)

-No, they're not LuaDoc-compatible (don't let the --- comments fool you :P).
+No, they're not [LuaDoc][6]-compatible (don't let the --- comments fool you :P).
 I haven't decided which documentation generator to use yet.
-LuaDoc doesn't render the docs the way I like, and I don't know what else is out there, so I made up my own markup for now.
+LuaDoc doesn't render the docs the way I like, and I don't know what else is out there, so I made my own markup for now.

 Testing
 -------

-[telescope][6] looked nice, so I wrote some basic tests, using mainly the examples in the mustache manual.
+[telescope][7] looked nice, so I wrote some basic tests, using mainly the examples in the mustache manual.
+Should've read the [spec][8] instead...

 Usage
 -----